JStover95/FaaSr-Testing-Workflow/README.md

    pip install -r requirements.txt
    ```

-3. Make a copy of `.env.template` and save it as `.env`.
-Save your GitHub PAT as `GITHUB_TOKEN`.

-4. Make a copy of `main.json` and give it a recognizable name and change the `WorkflowName` attribute to a unique name.
+3. Make a copy of `main.json` and give it a recognizable name and change the `WorkflowName` attribute to a unique name.

+4. Make a copy of `.env.template` and save it as `.env`
+   - Save your GitHub PAT as `GITHUB_TOKEN`.
+   - Save the name of your workflow file as `TEST_WORKFLOW_FILE`.

 5. Commit and push your changes.